Anti-Ukrainian sentiment: Minister of Education of Ukraine

 The former Ukrainian Minister of Science and Education, Dmytro Tabachnyk, sparked protests calling him anti-Ukrainian in some parts of Ukraine due to his statements about Western Ukrainians, his preference for the Russian language, and his denial of the Holodomor.
 Tabachnyk's view of Ukraine's history includes the thesis that western Ukrainians aren't really Ukrainian.
-In an article for the Russian newspaper Izvestia Tabachnyk wrote in 2009: “Halychany (western Ukrainians) practically don't have anything in common with the people of Great Ukraine, not in mentality, not in religion, not in linguistics, not in the political arena” “We have different enemies and different allies.
-Furthermore, our allies and even brothers are their enemies, and their ‘heroes’ (Stepan Bandera, Roman Shukhevych) for us are killers, traitors and abettors of Hitler’s executioners.”
+In an article for the Russian newspaper Izvestia, Tabachnyk wrote in 2009: "Halychany (western Ukrainians) practically don't have anything in common with the people of Great Ukraine, not in mentality, not in religion, not in linguistics, not in the political arena".
+"We have different enemies and different allies.
+Furthermore, our allies and even brothers are their enemies, and their "heroes" (Stepan Bandera, Roman Shukhevych) for us are killers, traitors and abettors of Hitler's executioners."
 By 17 March 2010, four of western Ukraine's regional councils had passed resolutions calling for the minister's dismissal.
-A host of civic and student organizations from all over the country (including Kherson in southern Ukraine and Donetsk in eastern Ukraine), authors and former Soviet dissidents also signed petitions calling for his removal.
+A host of civic and student organizations from all over the country (including Kherson in southern Ukraine and Donetsk in eastern Ukraine), authors, and former Soviet dissidents also signed petitions calling for his removal.
 Tabachnik also had stated that Ukrainian history textbooks contained "simply false" information and announced his intention to rewrite them.

 Russia

+In response to Ukraine's 1991 declaration of independence, a prominent Russian poet, Joseph Brodsky, wrote a deeply offensive poem On the Independence of Ukraine.
+The poem was rediscovered and popularized by Russian state media in 2015 at the peak of the war in Donbas.

-In a poll held by Levada Center in June 2009 in Russia 75% of Russian respondents respected Ukrainians as ethnic group but 55% were negative about Ukraine as the state.
-In May 2009, 96% of Ukrainians polled by Kyiv International Sociology Institute were positive about Russians as ethnic group, 93% respected Russian Federation and 76% respected Russian establishment.
+In a poll held by Levada Center in June 2009 in Russia, 75% of Russian respondents respected Ukrainians as an ethnic group, but 55% were negative about Ukraine as the state.
+In May 2009, 96% of Ukrainians polled by Kyiv International Sociology Institute were positive about Russians as an ethnic group, 93% respected the Russian Federation, and 76% respected the Russian establishment.

 Some Russian media seem to try to discredit Ukraine.
-Media like Komsomolskaya Pravda seem to try to intensify the bad relationship between Ukraine and Russia.
 Anti-Ukrainian attitude persists among several Russian politicians, such as the former mayor of Moscow, Yuri Luzhkov, and the former leader of the Liberal Democratic Party of Russia and former Deputy Speaker of the Russian Parliament, Vladimir Zhirinovsky.
+Russian state officials have made anti-Ukrainian statements, for example, Deputy Chair of the Russian Security Council Dmitry Medvedev said in April 2022 that "the very essence of Ukrainianness, fed by anti-Russian venom and lies about its identity, is one big sham.
+Ukrainian identity does not exist and never has."

 In 2006, in letters to Vladimir Putin, Viktor Yushchenko and Vasily Duma, the Ukrainian Cultural Centre of Bashkortostan complained of anti-Ukrainian sentiment in Russia, which they claim includes wide use of anti-Ukrainian ethnic slurs in the mainstream Russian media, television and film.
 The Urals Association of Ukrainians also made a similar complaint in a letter they addressed to the Organization for Security and Co-operation in Europe in 2000.